hubertekvall/quickscript/README.md

 This can be useful for configuration files or for writing command consoles in games or other applications that have a need for fast iteration times.

 ## Todo
+- Can only handle static or module level functions right now
-- Improve error handling, it shouldn't crash when given faulty input.
+- Improve error handling, it shouldn't crash when given faulty input
 - Basic arithmetic
 - Optimizations

 ## How to use
 You will need: